WebDevBootcamp/course-content/module3/a_brief_history_of_javascript.md

 # A Brief History of JavaScript

-The web has moved from being a primarily content-driven collection of resources to a platform that allows developers to create rich applications that can be easily accessed from a wide variety of computers and devices.
+The web has moved from being a primarily content-driven collection of resources to a platform that allows developers to create rich applications that can be asily accessed from a wide variety of computers and devices.
 JavaScript makes this possible.

-Section reading:
+**Learning Objectives:**

+* Understand the progression of JavaScript from a simple scripting language to a full-fledged development platform
+* Compare JavaScript to other popular programming environments
+* Discuss platforms that run JavaScript

+**Section Reading:**

 * <http://en.wikipedia.org/wiki/Javascript>